APImetrics/APIm-CLI/docs/calls.md

 _See code: [src/commands/calls/edit.ts](https://github.com/APImetrics/APIm-CLI/blob/v0.2.1/src/commands/calls/edit.ts)_

-## Schedules

-### `apimetrics calls schedules add`
+## `apimetrics calls schedules add`

-Add an API call to a Schedule. **Call IDs** can be found in the expanded Audit Logs of the desired API call in the Audit tab or by using the command `apimetrics calls --columns name,id`. **Schedule IDs** can be found by using the command `apimetrics schedules -x --no-truncate`. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.
+Add an API call to a Schedule.

 ```
 USAGE
   $ apimetrics calls schedules add -s <value> -c <value> [--json] [-p <value>]

 FLAGS
   -c, --call-id=<value>      (required) ID of call to add.
+Can be found in the expanded Audit Logs of the desired API
+                             call in the Audit tab web page or by using the command `apimetrics calls --columns
+                             name,id`.
   -p, --project-id=<value>   ID of project to modify.
 Overrides apimetrics config project set.
+Can be found in the
+                             Project Settings web page under the admin section or by using the command `apimetrics
+                             projects --columns name,id`.
   -s, --schedule-id=<value>  (required) ID of schedule to modify.
+Can be found by using the command `apimetrics
+                             schedules --columns name,id`.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  Add call to schedule.
+  Add an API call to a Schedule.

 ALIASES
   $ apimetrics calls schedules add